Structural break analysis in high-dimensional covariance structure: Simulation study

 \subsection{Design of the simulation study, results and discussion}

 The goal of the current simulation study is to verify that the bootstrap procedure controls first type error rate and evaluate the power of the test and compare it to the power of ecp.
 Hence we need to generate two types of realistic datasets -- with and without a break for power and first type error rate estimation respectively.
 In order to generate a dataset without a break we independently draw $520$ vectors from normal distribution $\N{0}{\Sigma_1}$.
 As for the datasets including a break, they are generated by binding $400$ vectors independently drawn from $\N{0}{\Sigma_1}$ and $120$ vectors independently drawn from $\N{0}{\Sigma_2}$.
+Clearly, the data generated in such a fashion satisfies Assumption \ref{subGaussianVector} as a Gaussian vector is also sub-Gaussian.

 The results obtained in the simulation study are given in Table \ref{restabel}.
-One can easily see that the proposed test exhibits proper control of the first type error rate. ecp (being tested in the same setting) has demonstrated proper first type error rate as well, but the power did not exceed $0.1$.
+One can easily see that the proposed test exhibits proper control of the first type error rate.
+In fact, it is conservative due to $\le$ signs entering the definitions of the tail-functions \eqref{tailfunctiondef} and corrected significance level $\alpha^*$ \eqref{alphastardef}.
+The issue may be mitigated by drawing more bootstrap samples during the calibartion stage, yet we leave this out of the scope as our theoretical results effectively presume availability of an infinite number of bootstrap samples. ecp (being tested in the same setting) has demonstrated proper first type error rate as well, but the power did not exceed $0.1$.
 So, our approach outperforms ecp in all cases apart from $\n=\{7\}$ and $\Istable = 1..100$.

 As expected, the power is higher for larger windows and it may be decreased by adding narrower windows into consideration which is the price to be paid for better change-point localization.

 It should be noted that contrary to the intuition expressed in Remark \ref{remark1} using only a data sub-sample which a priori does not include a break does not necessarily improve the power of the test.